pgmanutd/react-redux-rxjs-typescript-boilerplate/README.md

 ## Getting started

 This project uses [React](https://facebook.github.io/react/) based components and component state is managed by [Redux](http://redux.js.org/).
-I use Reactive Component (created using [React](https://facebook.github.io/react/) and [RxJS](http://reactivex.io/rxjs/)) for updating the DOM whenever [Redux](http://redux.js.org/) state changes.
+Reactive Component (created using [React](https://facebook.github.io/react/) and [RxJS](http://reactivex.io/rxjs/)) is used for updating the DOM whenever [Redux](http://redux.js.org/) state changes.
 Your project has to provide a store from [react-redux](https://github.com/reactjs/react-redux).

 ### Technology Stack
 * ```react```